 EPA analyzed COCs by the three media most frequently targeted for remediation (groundwater, soil, and sediment) (Figure 6).
 On a site-wide basis, VOCs, metals, and SVOCs are all common in groundwater and soil, while metals and SVOCs are the most common COCs in sediment.
-Additional analysis concluded that more than 50 percent of Superfund sites with remedies selected in decision documents contain contaminants from all three groups: VOCs, SVOCs, and metals, while an additional 25 percent have contaminants from two of these contaminant groups.
+Additional analysis concluded that nearly three-quarters have more than one contaminant group, while more than half have all three groups: VOCs, SVOCs, and metals.

-Figure 6: Major Contaminant Groups by Media at Superfund Sites (FY 1981-2020)
+Figure 6: Major Contaminant Groups by Media at Superfund Sites (FY 1981-2023)

-- Number of groundwater sites with identified COCs = 1,224. - Number of soil sites with identified COCs = 1,156. - Number of sediment sites with identified COCs = 398.
+- Number of groundwater sites with identified COCs = 1,256. - Number of soil sites with identified COCs = 1,181. - Number of sediment sites with identified COCs = 408.

 VI.
-Detailed Contaminants Groups Addressed in Recent Decision Documents (FY 2018-2020)
+Detailed Contaminant Groups Addressed in Recent Decision Documents (FY 2021-2023)